 The student's application details will appear in the My Projects tab of the SPUR website as soon as it has been uploaded.
 The student can edit their application up until the faculty member has either accepted them to the project or declined their application.

-Selecting a Student for a Faculty-Initiated Proposal During the second and third week of instruction (see calendar for exact dates), faculty members should review all personal statements, resumes, and unofficial transcripts, and either contact applicants for an interview, or simply accept or decline a student's application.
-Faculty are encouraged to contact students as soon as the application cycle ends so that students are notified of their status in a timely manner.
+Selecting a Student for a Faculty-Initiated Proposal During the second and third week of instruction (see calendar for exact dates), researchers should review all personal statements, resumes, and unofficial transcripts, and either contact applicants for an interview, or simply accept or decline a student's application.
+Researchers are encouraged to contact students as soon as the application cycle ends so that students are notified of their status in a timely manner.
 Please remember that SPUR is meant to serve as a research exposure opportunity for students.
 SPUR opens the door for more research down the road.
-Selecting students should be based on potential, not on student's previous research experience.
+Selecting students should be based on their potential to benefit, not on student's previous research experience.

 Enrolling in Research Units The SPUR program requires that participating students enroll in a 199 research course by the end of the forth week of instruction.
 Expense funds are not released to lab until the SPUR coordinator has verified that all students are enrolled in units.
 The student must complete the Sponsored Projects For Undergraduate Research (SPUR) Form.
 The department on the form must correspond to the faculty mentor's department.
 The number of units are determined between the student and faculty mentor and the SPUR Coordinator will confirm with the faculty mentor the number of units the student should earn prior to enrolling students into the unit(s).
 One unit is the equivalent of three hours of research to be conducted per week.
 199 units may only be taken on a P/NP basis.
 During the summer term, students are not required to enroll in units.
 In lieu of enrolling in units, students may submit a SPUR Summer Learning Contract, signed by their faculty mentor, to the SPUR Coordinator no later than the last day of instruction of the preceding spring semester.
 For an overview of summer application deadlines, please see the calendar.

-During the fifth week of instruction, the SPUR Coordinator verifies that the student has enrolled in the required units before SPUR funds are awarded.
+Access to SPUR Funds During the fifth week of instruction, the SPUR Coordinator verifies that the student has enrolled in the required units before SPUR expense funds are transferred.
 The appropriate departmental and Dean's Office financial officers will also be notified of the amount of funding being awarded to each project.
-The SPUR grant will be transferred to the lab account during the 7th week of instruction.
+The SPUR funds will be transferred to the lab account during the 7th week of instruction.
 During summer terms, a Summer Learning Contract is acceptable in lieu of enrollment in units.

 Final Grades and End of Semester Report Students and faculty are required to provide feedback on their experience with the SPUR program.
 These reports are submitted online through the SPUR website.
 With the researchers’ permission, feedback may be shared with the CNR alumni who donated the funds that support the SPUR program.
 End of semester reports are due on the last day of instruction.
 See the deadlines calendar for exact dates.
 Faculty are also required to submit final grades for the students’ independent study research course during the fall and spring semesters.
 As students are not required to enroll in units during summer session, a final progress report should be submitted to the SPUR Coordinator by the faculty mentor in lieu of a final grade, to indicate satisfactory work.

 Sharing Research with the Rausser College Community SPUR participants are encouraged to alumni may share their completed or in progress research project with the CNR College community in the form of a research poster.
 Participation is mandatory for students working on a student-initiated SPUR project.
 The research poster summarizing the project and (expected) results may be presented at the fall or spring Poster Session.
 The SPUR Coordinator will send out information regarding poster session dates, registration, and printing, and we encourage mentors to assist students with their research posters.